 Are you tired of high energy bills and uncomfortable temperatures in your home?
 If so, you may be wondering if upgrading your attic ventilation is the solution.
 Spray foam insulation is a popular way to combat high energy bills and balance the temperature in a home.
 However, did you know that insulation can trap heat and moisture without proper attic ventilation?

 In this blog, we will delve into how spray foam insulation can be combined with attic ventilation to make your home more comfortable.
-Also, we will answer the question as to why you need attic ventilation with spray foam insulation.
+Also, we will answer the question as to when you need attic ventilation with spray foam insulation.

 Read on to make a better decision for your roof and the years to come.

-What is Spray Foam Insulation?
+What Is Spray Foam Insulation?

 Spray foam insulation is a mixture of chemicals sprayed into a space using a specialized machine that then expands to insulate your attic space.